wrightmat/dnd-eberron/docs/_ref/Barovia and Curse of Strahd.md

 **Introduction:**
 >Welcome, my friends.
 I am Count Strahd von Zarovich, Lord of Barovia, Master of Castle Ravenloft.
 Tonight, you are my guests, and no harm shall befall you while you remain in my home.
 I am a man of my word, and you have it.
 >You may wonder why I have invited you here.
-My reasons are threefold.
-First, an announcement.
-That shall be revealed in good time.
-Second, business.
-There is a bargain to be struck between us, and we must negotiate its finer points.
-Third, for the mere pleasure of your company, and for me to learn more about those who have had, might I say, an influence on my realm.
-Perhaps I misspeak on the last point, for I already know all I could wish to know about you.
-Let it suffice to say that I am eager to hear of each of you in your own words.
+It is for the mere pleasure of your company, and for me to learn more about those who have had, might I say, an influence on my realm.
+I have been observing you closely, and already know much about you, but am eager to hear of each of you in your own words.

 ##### Entrée